FenixAlliance/ABS.Docs/English/Web-API-Development.md

 To install a custom controller you just need to build the Razor Class Library containing your custom Controllers as a NuGet Package and then upload it into your Alliance Business Suite instance.

-If your RCL depends on other Nuget Packages, those will need to be copied into the NuGet Package for your custom functionality to work.
+If your RCL depends on other Nuget Packages, those DLLs will need to be copied into your Module's NuGet Package for your custom functionality to work.

-To do this, you can extract the .nupkg file using something like 7-Zip (NuGet Packages are just Zipped files with a different extension), and then copy every non-ABS Dll required for your CRL to work properly.
+To do this, you can extract the .nupkg file using something like 7-Zip (NuGet Packages are just Zipped files with a different extension), and then copy into the lib/ folder every non-ABS Dll required for your RCL to work properly.
 Then, re-compress the files, and change the re-compressed file extension to .nupkg to be uploaded into your Alliance Business Suite Instance as a Module.

 To install a module into your Alliance Business Suite: